We're All Alone: Frankie Valli version

-A heartfelt ballad which closed Silk Degrees, "We're All Alone" garnered attention soon after the album's March 1976 release.
 Frankie Valli had a single version from his Valli LP which reached number 78 U.S. in August 1976 (number 74 Cash Box, number 27 Adult Contemporary; Canada number 73 Pop, number 36 AC).

 Record World said that "Valli's interpretation is warm and sincere."

 Rita Coolidge version

 The Rita Coolidge version of "We're All Alone" was featured on the album Anytime...Anywhere released in March 1977.
 Her version had the greatest sales success.

 Coolidge was already familiar with Scaggs; she sang backing vocals, and she arranged and directed the other backing singers on his albums Moments and Boz Scaggs & Band, both from 1971, on Columbia Records.

 Coolidge recalled: "When I was with A&M Records, it was like a family.
 I would visit Herb Alpert and Jerry Moss, and it was a very open, communicative group of people.
 One day I was in Jerry Moss' office and he said that the Boz Scaggs album Silk Degrees was in a million homes and there was a song on it that was perfect for a woman to sing.
 He said, 'It's called "We're All Alone" and as he's not doing it as a single, I think you ought to record it.'"

 The original lyrics of "We're All Alone" include lines "Close your eyes ami" and "Throw it to the wind my love".
 Coolidge sings these lines as "Close your eyes and dream" and "Owe it to the wind my love".

 Although the first single off the US release of Anytime...Anywhere was "(Your Love Has Lifted Me) Higher and Higher", "We're All Alone" was the first single taken off the album in the UK where it reached number 6 in August 1977 when "(Your Love Has Lifted Me) Higher and Higher" was moving up the US Top 10; that same month "We're All Alone" reached number 6 in Ireland.
 In September Coolidge's version of "We're All Alone" entered the Dutch charts where it would peak at number 15 (in August the Walker Brothers' version had reached number 22 on the Dutch charts).